The Faculty: Retrospective

 In subsequent years, various critics have written about The Faculty's impact.
 Aliya Whiteley wrote, "It's all about examining the tropes of science fiction with a smart, funny angle.
 Half of the fun in this film is in identifying where you first came across a certain character's name or saw a particular special effect.
 For instance, there's a brilliant moment with a head on legs that I defy you to watch and not think of a certain John Carpenter film."
 Whiteley concluded, "The Faculty is very definitely a big mess of a movie.
 But if you love all things sci-fi, it's a good mess."
-Keith Phipps described the film as "a Kevin Williamson-scripted high-school variation on Invasion Of The Body Snatchers."
+Keith Phipps described the film as "a Kevin Williamson-scripted high-school variation on Invasion of the Body Snatchers."
 Haleigh Foutch considered it one of the most iconic 1990s teen horror films: "Yet another win from 90s teen screenwriter in chief Kevin Williamson, The Faculty fused Williamson's knack for snappy teen drama with Robert Rodriguez's subversive camp to fantastic results.
 It's smart without ever taking itself too seriously and campy without ever losing its cool, drawing proudly from the tradition of classic alien invasion movies and casting them in the 90s teen tradition."

+Director Ryan Coogler cited The Faculty as one of the inspirations for his 2025 film Sinners.
+Coogler said, "I love The Faculty from Rodriguez.
+I love how he mashed up Invasion of the Body Snatchers and The Thing, but set it in a 1990s high school.
+I love the confusing mishmash of movie and setting."